DeebotUniverse/docs/docs/integrations/home-assistant/examples/commands.md

 ## Set fan speed

-You can set the value of fan speed (available values for fan_speed are: quiet, normal, max, max+)
+You can set the value of fan speed with the [generic Vacuum integrations](https://www.home-assistant.io/integrations/vacuum/#service-vacuumset_fan_speed).
+The available values for fan_speed are: quiet, normal, max, max+.

 ```yaml
 # Set fan speed